It started innocently enough. I simply said, “I’m missing a sock,” but in marriage nothing is innocent nor simple.

 She just glared at me.

-Like I said, nothing about marriage is innocent or simple.
-All I was asking for was help finding a sock.
+Like I said, nothing about marriage is innocent nor simple.
+All I asked was for help finding a sock.

 It is in times like these when it is best to not say anything but do you think she could resist saying something?